MicrosoftDocs/architecture-center/docs/patterns/claim-check-content.md

 [![Diagram of the Claim-Check pattern.](./_images/claim-check-diagram.svg)](./_images/claim-check-diagram.svg)

-1. Message with payload
+1. Payload
-1. Extract message payload and send it to data store
+1. Save payload in data store.
-1. Generate claim-check token and send to messaging system.
+1. Generate claim-check token and send message with claim-check token.
-1. Read the message claim-check token.
+1. Receive message and read claim-check token.
-1. Retrieve the message payload.
+1. Retrieve the payload.
-1. Process the message payload.
+1. Process the payload.

 ## Issues and considerations